CCA-Public/digital-archives-manual/guides/stabilization.md

   * Inform Registrar when ingest is completed
   * Delete copy of files from Digital Shipping Space
 * **Registrar**
-  * Add "Digital Repository" as location to accession (versement) record
+  * Add "Dark archive" as location to accession (versement) record
 * **Digital Archivist, Archivist/Chef/Curator, Associate Director**
   * During or after processing, Digital Archivist and either the Archivist or appropriate Curator/Chef assess media for artefactual value and confirm with Associate Director, Collection.
 There are three possible results to this assessment:
     * Media have artefactual value and will be kept permanently at CCA in their entirety